 JOMS states that lower lip drooping can also follow contraction of tissues and wound healing in the chin and lower lip areas.
 Further, it can result from maxillofacial surgical procedures involving extensive soft tissue reflection, degloving, and/or improper wound closure.

-Facial Palsy UK reports other possible causes of lower lip ptosis as:
+)ther possible causes of lower lip ptosis are:

 - Damage to sympathetic nerves in the head or neck